Procurement at DfE

 You should view debriefing as a 2-way process.
 We design our comments to be constructive and to draw your attention to certain weaknesses (and strengths) so that you can better compete for future work.

 Contract terms and conditions

 If you would like to know which terms and conditions apply when bidding for a particular contract, contact the person named in the advertisement and tender documentation.

-Due to the complexity of the majority of the department’s requirements, contract terms and conditions are compiled on a case-by-case basis.
-However, most are based on our standard terms and conditions, which you can download:
+Due to the complexity of the majority of our requirements, we compile contract terms and conditions on a case-by-case basis.
+However, we base most on our standard terms and conditions, which you can download:

 Our approach to procurement

 Government procurement aims to make taxpayers’ money go further.
 We aim to deliver continuous improvement in the efficiency and effectiveness of what we do, using appropriate tools such as information technology.

 When dealing with us you can expect that:

 - we will treat you and your organisation with impartiality, honesty and integrity in a spirit of co-operation, not adversity